X

 Now that you have a prioritized list of opportunities, threats, weaknesses, and strengths, it's time to turn the SWOT analysis into a strategic plan.

-The analysis team members take the list of things that are organized into bullets for each area and combine them to generate a summary plan that offers direction on the initial goal.
+The analysis team members take the list of bullets organized into each area and combine them to generate a summary plan that offers direction on the initial goal.

 Here is an example of how Project Managers create SWOT analysis: